Chakrabarti Inquiry: Aftermath

 Jeremy Corbyn appointed Chakrabarti to the House of Lords in July 2016.
-In October 2016, she was appointed to the Shadow Cabinet of Jeremy Corbyn as Shadow Attorney General for England and Wales.
+In October 2016, she was appointed to the Corbyn shadow cabinet as Shadow Attorney General for England and Wales.
 Following her appointment, Labour MPs Tom Watson and Wes Streeting along with some Jewish groups, questioned the credibility of the Chakrabarti Inquiry’s findings.
 A spokesperson for Corbyn described Chakrabarti as "an ideal appointment to the Lords."

 Later that year, a cross-party Home Affairs Select Committee inquiry into antisemitism in the UK later that year invited Corbyn, Chakrabati and Livingstone, amongst others, to provide evidence in a broader investigation into antisemitism.
 The Select Committee’s report criticized the Chakrabarti Inquiry as "ultimately compromised" by Chakrabarti’s subsequent acceptance of a peerage and Shadow Cabinet position.
 The Committee further stated that Chakrabarti had been "insufficiently open" in her responses regarding when she was offered the peerage.

 Corbyn defended Chakrabarti, arguing that the criticism of her independence was unfair.
 He stated that her appointments were made after the inquiry's completion and based on her legal and campaigning expertise.
 Corbyn also accused the Select Committee of "political framing" and placing undue emphasis on the Labour Party in its investigation.